erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             True Patriots
         </th>
         <td>
-            Allow police to deploy gas grenades even when hostages are in the area.
+            Allow police to deploy gas grenades even when hostages are in the area
         </td>
     </tr>
     <tr>